Welcome to the A. C. Stelle Library Media Center!

 - Students may check out three books at a time for a period of three weeks (21 days).

 - Students may request that a hold be placed on a checked-out title.
 Visit the circulation desk and place your request.
-You will be notified through your Language Arts class and the material will be held for one week at the circulation desk.
+You will be emailed and notified through your Language Arts class and the material will be held for one week at the circulation desk.